Grant-Giesbrecht/Quark/syntax.md

 * It needs to have a return (`RTN`) command as the last statement.
 * It most likely needs an explicitly defined starting location.
 This can be achieved by giving it an abstract memory location (using `#HERE @<location_name>`), then requesting the AML be given a specific address using `#REQLOC`.

-### Subroutine Calls:
+### Blocksub Calls:

-* Subroutines are called by writing the name preceeded by a carat `^`.
+* Blocksubs are called by writing the name preceeded by a carat `^`.
 The arguments must be in parentheses.

 ## Acceptable Names for Variables, Subroutines: